Guide to MBA Scholarships (2021-2022)

 - Amount: $10,000, $5,000, $2,500, and $1,000

-- About the Donor: These awards from the Association of Certified Fraud Examiners target students who may become certified fraud examiners (CFEs), and who have previously declared majors or minors in accounting, business administration, or finance.
+- About the Donor: This scholarship was named after two members of the Association of Certified Fraud Examiners, Larry Jennings, and Tracy Ritchie.
+These two were among the 5 people who were fatally wounded when terrorists in Karachi fired upon the vehicle there were traveling in.
+They were en route to Union Texas’ Karachi office.
+These awards from the Association of Certified Fraud Examiners target students who may become certified fraud examiners (CFEs), and who have previously declared majors or minors in accounting, business administration, or finance.
 The scholarship provides an opportunity for students to advance their education as well as anti-fraud career paths.
-Many award winners continue on to become certified fraud examiners.
+Many award winners continue to become certified fraud examiners.

 - Amount: $5,000

-- Who Should Apply: Students who have completed the GMAT, intend to pursue the CPA licensure, and who are U.S. citizens or permanent residents
+- Who Should Apply: Students who have obtained liberal art or another non-business undergraduate degree from a regionally accredited institution in the United States, intend to pursue the CPA licensure, and who are U.S. citizens or permanent residents are eligible to apply

 - About the Donor: These awards from the American Institute of Certified Public Accountants provide financial assistance to liberal arts and non-business degree holders who are pursuing graduate studies in accounting and the CPA licensure.
 These scholarships are intended to encourage students with little or no previous accounting education to consider professional accounting careers.

-- Who Should Apply: Those with shopping center industry experience, community activism activities, at least 3.0 GPAs, and U.S. citizenship or permanent residency
+- Who Should Apply: Students enrolled at an accredited university in the fall of 2021; those with shopping center industry experience; community activism activities; at least 3.0 GPAs; and U.S. citizenship or permanent residency

 - About the Donor: The International Council of Shopping Centers (ICSC) Foundation annually awards two $10,000 Edward J. DeBartolo, Sr. Graduate Scholarships.
 An ideal candidate is a graduate student and ICSC member enrolled in the upcoming fall academic term at an accredited university.
 Applicants with at least 3.0 GPAs who are full-time students will be considered.
 Candidates must demonstrate a record of dedication to and participation in the industry, a commitment to the community, and financial need.